code1997/iptables-bash/README.md

 # iptables-bash
 Best practice iptables bash script.

+This scirpt implements a stateful firewall filtering ingoing traffic.
+Outgoing traffic is accepted.

 ## How to use
 - Add your TCP / UDP ports that should be allowed under the custom sections.
 - Execute the script with sudo permissions.